 7 And our hope for you

-“Hope” is Scripture is not a wish; the idea is confidence about something in the future.
-Hope is always based on truth biblically.
+“Hope” in Scripture is not a wish; the idea is confidence about something in the future.
+Hope, biblically, is always based on truth.
 There is no doubt that God will be true to His promises (Ro 8:18-30).
 God is in sovereign control of any event that may come our way.

 Paul and Timothy were persistent in their confidence in what God would do through them.
 The word “steadfast” means firm.
 This is a term of certitude.
 Paul was confident in Christ’s help in any situation.